paulness/ssl-testing-with-docker/README.md

 ### Get your private.key file ready

-When you created first created your `.csr` file a `.key` file was saved in the same folder.
-This is the file you'll need.
+When you created first created your `.csr` file a private `.key` file was saved in the same output directory.
+This is your private key.

 If you haven't created a CSR yet then you likely haven't created any certificates either, the command to create a CSR is shown for informational purposes only.